-Developed in New York City, her dances have been seen at New York Live Arts, Brooklyn Studios for Dance, Temple University, Danspace Project, 92nd Street Y Harkness Center, Movement Research at Judson Church, Dance Theater Workhshop, Joyce SoHo, Franklin Furnace, Brooklyn Museum of Art, Dixon Place, Lower Manhattan Cultural Council, Performance Space 122, Brooklyn Arts Exchange, Pratt Institute, Reed College, and many parks and public spaces, among others.
+Developed in New York City, her dances have been seen at the Chocolate Factory Theater, Gibney Center, Newhouse Center for Contemporary Art at Snug Harbor, New York Live Arts, Brooklyn Studios for Dance, Temple University, Danspace Project, 92nd Street Y Harkness Center, Movement Research at Judson Church, Dance Theater Workhshop, Joyce SoHo, Franklin Furnace, Brooklyn Museum of Art, Dixon Place, Lower Manhattan Cultural Council, Performance Space 122, Brooklyn Arts Exchange, Pratt Institute, Reed College, and many parks and public spaces, among others.
 Her work The Fortune Cookie Dance is cited in The Drama Review and the Guerrilla Guide to Performance Art as an early example of online interactive dance and archived in the Walker Art Center’s Mediatheque Archive.

 Westwater is on the faculty of Movement Research, and serves on its Artist Advisory Council.
-From 2000-2019, she taught choreography, composition, improvisation, history, and theory at Sarah Lawrence College.
-Through workshops, talks, and writings she has explored the intersections of art and society at UC Berkeley, University of Michigan, UCLA, and Norwegian University of Science and Technology, among many other colleges and universities.
-In 2018 she presented scholarly research at the annual conference of Dance Studies Association in Malta.
+From 2000-2019, she taught choreography, composition, improvisation, and dance history at Sarah Lawrence College.
+Through workshops, talks, and writings she has explored the intersections of art and society at UC Berkeley, University of Michigan, and University of California Los Angeles, among many other colleges and universities.
+She has presented scholarly research at Dance Studies Association conferences in the U.S., Norway, and Malta.

 Westwater received an MFA from Sarah Lawrence where she was awarded the Bessie Schönberg Scholarship, and a BA from William and Mary where she studied political economy and dance.
 Dedicated to advancing the working conditions of artists, as a founding member of Dancers Forum she co-authored The Compact.